 Unless otherwise noted, all Time Frames in the Interconnection Tariff reference Company Business Days.
 In addition, in the event information has been requested of the Interconnecting Customer, all application time keeping shall commence the next Business Day following receipt of information from the Interconnecting Customer.

-If the Interconnecting Customer requests an extension within 1/3 of the expiration of the end of a step Time Frame, the Company shall receive an additional number of days to complete the step, equal to 1/3 of the total Company Time Frame for that step in the Interconnection Application, to complete its obligations.

-If an Interconnecting Customer requests a project change during the interconnection process, and if the Company determines the change is “significant”, the Interconnecting Customer will be required to submit a new Interconnection Application with associated fees and the revised project shall be placed at the end of the project queue.
+If an Interconnecting Customer requests a project change during the interconnection process prior to the issuance of the Interconnection Service Agreement, and if the Company determines the change is “significant”, the Interconnecting Customer will be required to submit a new Interconnection Application with associated fees and the revised project shall be placed at the end of the project queue.
 If the Company determines the change results in “moderate” alterations to the project, the Interconnecting Customer will be required to resubmit their Interconnection Application with all updated information.
 For proposed changes with “moderate” impacts on the project, the Company shall determine whether additional fees are required.
 While the Interconnecting Customer will not have to reapply and start the Interconnection Application process over, the Company will reset the Study Time Frame to the beginning, but endeavor to complete the Study earlier than that allotted time.
 “Significant” and “moderate” shall be defined by the Company-specific technical standards.

+If the Interconnecting Customer requests that the Company study “significant” alternative equipment or changes the capacity of the interconnecting Facility that requires Company restudying, subsequent to an executed Interconnection Service Agreement, the Company and Interconnecting Customer will determine a mutually agreed to Time Frame and applicable fees/costs covered by the Interconnecting Customer.
+“Significant” shall be defined by the Company-specific technical standards.

 Table 1 lays out the maximum Time Frames allowed under the Simplified Process.
-The maximum time allowed for the Company to execute the entire Simplified Process is 15 Business Days (except that the Company has 5 extra days for Interconnection Applications that fail Screen #5 to keep those applications in the Simplified Review).
 Table 2 lays out the maximum Time Frames allowed under the Expedited Process.
-The maximum time allowed for the Company to execute the entire Expedited Process on a radial system is 40 Business Days where no Supplemental Review is needed and 60 days where it is needed.
 Table 3 lays out the maximum Time Frames allowed under the Standard Process.
-The maximum time allowed for the Company to execute the entire Standard Process is 125 days for the Standard Review Process if the Interconnecting Customer goes directly to Standard Review and 150 days if the Interconnecting Customer goes from the Expedited Process into Standard Review.
-For Interconnecting Customers qualifying for the Simplified Process on a spot network, the maximum time is 40 days if load data is available and 100 days if it is not.